ironbar/aimo/docs/01_Business_Understanding.md

 - [K-12 mathematics tool]
 - [GSM8k dataset](https://huggingface.co/datasets/gsm8k) a dataset of middle-school level math word problems.
 - [Self-Consistency](https://learnprompting.org/docs/intermediate/self_consistency) Self-consistency1 is an approach that simply asks a model the same prompt multiple times and takes the majority result as the final answer.
 It is a follow up to CoT prompting, and is more powerful when used in conjunction with it.
+- [SymPy](https://docs.sympy.org/latest/index.html) is a Python library for symbolic mathematics.
+It can be used for example to [solve equations](https://docs.sympy.org/latest/guides/solving/index.html).
+- **Few-shot prompting**.
+Create a prompt with a few examples of how to solve the task.
+- [OpenAI Codex](https://openai.com/blog/openai-codex) AI system that translates natural language to code.
+- [Generated Knowledge Prompting](https://www.promptingguide.ai/techniques/knowledge) Use the LLM to generate knowledge before making a prediction.
+This could be useful to recall some equations that might be relevant to solve the problem.
+I might have an specialized model for this task.

 ## Questions